https://medicine.ouhsc.edu/prospective-students Parent Page: Prospective Students id: 21397 Active Page: Admissions Processid:23327

 Interview

-Interview requirements are based on the competitiveness of the current applicant pool.
-All applicants selected for final consideration will be interviewed VIRTUALLY between October and February by members of the Admissions Board.
+All applicants selected for final consideration will be interviewed VIRTUALLY between August and December by members of the Admissions Board that is comprised of faculty, volunteer faculty, practicing physicians, and fourth year medical students who make all admissions recommendations.
 The College of Medicine endeavors to have a class selected by March 1st.
-It should be emphasized that an invitation for an interview does not signify acceptance for admission.

 Technical Standards